 Students should note that because many courses in this program are taught by legal professionals, class schedules may include evening courses in each semester.

 613.544.5400, ext.
 1130

 Click here to message Recruitment.

 SLC graduates have many options to continue their studies with post-secondary institutions across Canada and around the world.
 Agreements between SLC and other institutions that are specific to this program are listed below.
 In addition, there are many credit transfer pathway agreements between colleges and universities within the province of Ontario.
 Please also visit www.ontransfer.ca to search for options relevant to your program area of study.

-- Saint Paul University - Honours Bachelor of Arts in Social Communication
+- Athabasca University - Bachelor of Professional Arts ‐ Criminal Justice

 - Athabasca University - Bachelor of Professional Arts in Governance, Law & Management